-- 5.6.1 Before establishing a business relationship, with a UK company, unregistered company, LLP or Scottish limited partnership, a business must obtain proof of their client's registration on the People with Significant Control ("PSC") register, or an excerpt of the register. - 5.6.2 From 10 March 2022 a business establishing a business relationship with a trust must obtain proof of the trust's registration on the Trust Registration Service ('TRS') if the trust is required to be registered. - 5.6.3 If a business identifies a discrepancy between the information that they gather while carrying out their duties under the 2017 Regulations (during client take on processes), and the information that is on the PSC register or TRS, the business must report that discrepancy to Companies House or HMRC as applicable. - 5.6.4 A person named on the PSC register may not be the person the business identifies as a beneficial owner under CDD procedures, due to different definitions for a PSC and a beneficial owner.
+- 5.6.1 Before establishing a business relationship, with a UK company, unregistered company, LLP or Scottish Limited Partnership, a business must obtain proof of their client's registration on the PSC register, or an excerpt of the register. - 5.6.2 From 11 April 2022 a business establishing a business relationship with a trust must obtain proof of the trust's registration on the Trust Registration Service ('TRS') if the trust is required to be registered. - 5.6.3 If a business identifies a discrepancy between the information that they gather while carrying out their duties under the 2017 Regulations (during client take-on processes) and the information that is on the PSC register or TRS, the business must report that discrepancy to Companies House or HMRC as applicable. - 5.6.4 Businesses are permitted to rely on certain other parties (subject to their agreement) to complete all or part of CDD, which includes reporting any discrepancy identified to Companies House. - 5.6.5 A person named on the PSC register may not be the person the business identifies as a BO under CDD procedures, due to different definitions for a PSC and a BO.